 New management paradigm is about collaboration and trust, decentralization, constant adaptation and flexibility, cooperation and teamwork.
 From the static management in the industrial era, we moved to strategic management in the last twenty years century and moved rapidly into the dynamic management which attempts to keep up the speed with modern continuously changing, complex world.
 That is the world which basically needs agile leadership as whatever else isn’t sufficiently adaptable to manage these days challenges.

 Organizations require greater creativity, collaboration, and innovations – simply agility.
-That is the route how to be effective.
-That is the path how to achieve their objectives.
+That is the route of how to be effective.
+That is the path of how to achieve their objectives.